 It is not a requirement to apply for financial aid before applying for private education loans but we encourage you to do so by completing the FAFSA.
 It is to your benefit to be considered for state and federal aid prior to applying for outside loans.
 If you decide that you will not complete a FAFSA, and you have applied for a Private Education Loan, you must submit a letter to the Financial Aid & Scholarship Department requesting that we certify your loan and confirming that you will not be completing a FAFSA.
 We must have confirmation of your choice before we will certify the loan request.

 Please use the appropriate loan period for the regular term(s) you will be enrolled in.
 For example, if you are enrolled in fall semester and will also enroll in spring, you must use the August through May loan period.
 Half of the loan funds will be disbursed in the fall, and the other half will be disbursed in the spring.

 If you are only enrolled for spring, you should use the January through May loan period.
 Summer is a stand-alone term and has its own unique loan period; you must apply for a separate private loan to cover the summer term.
 Check back in April for specific summer dates.

 Your lender will mail* your private education loan check to the Financial Aid & Scholarship Department.
-You will be notified via email once the check has been received by the university and is ready to be picked up.
-All checks are picked up in Bayramian Hall 100R.
-Private education loan checks are released according to the financial aid disbursement calendar.
+You will be notified via email once the check has been received by the university and is ready to be picked up (may take up to 5 days).
+All checks made payable to the student are picked up in Bayramian Hall 100R.
+Private education loan checks are released according to the financial aid disbursement calendar (see Receive Aid Payment).